MrAbrate/course-form/readme.md

 ## Run the Code
-To run this project in c9.io, first make sure you have nodemon installed.
+To run this project in c9.io, first open the terminal and enter `npm install`.

+Make sure you have nodemon installed.
 In the terminal, run `npm install nodemon -g`.

 Once you have nodemon installed, run `cd <Whatever folder name>`.
 Then run `nodemon app.js`.
 This will start the sever and give you a link to view the project.
 To stop the server, enter `crtl-c` in the terminal.